C-Hussey/Test_Repo/AccountHome.aspx.vb.md

     Protected Sub Page_Load(ByVal sender As Object, ByVal e As System.EventArgs) Handles Me.Load Dim us As New UserBL()

+        'If the user just created this account, then give them a notification about creating an account for them.
+        If Session("FirstTimeLogin") = True Then
+            'Create an account
+            If us.createDefaultAccountInfo(Session("Username")) Then
+                ScriptManager.RegisterStartupScript(Me, Me.GetType(), "open", "alert('This is your first time logging into this application.
+Therefore, for demonstration purposes, you will be given a generated set of account/billing info.');", True)
+                Session.Remove("FirstTimeLogin")
+            End If
+        End If

         'Make sure the user is logged in.
 If not, push them back to the Defualt page.
         If Session("LoggedIn") = Nothing Then
             Response.Redirect("Default.aspx")